reconverse/incidence2/README.md

 <img src="man/figures/README-incid7-1.png" style="display: block; margin: auto;" />

 Notice how specifying the interval as 7 creates weekly intervals with the coverage displayed by date.
-We use the convention that a grouped date is displayed as `[yyyy-mm-dd`, with the left bracket indicative of it being binned left-inclusive.
-The right side of the bin is not diplayed for brevity but an incidence object will always print it’s interval at the top of it’s output.

 Below we illustrate how `incidence()` also allows us to create year-weekly groupings with the default being weeks starting on a Monday (following the ISO 8601 date and time standard). `incidence()` can also compute incidence by specified groups using the `groups` argument.
 For instance, we can compute the weekly incidence by gender and plot in a single, stacked chart:

 ``` r
 i_week_sex <- incidence(dat, interval = "week", date_index = date_of_onset,